tkdang97/AoC/README.md

-This is my personal repository with solutions written in Python3
+This is my personal repository with solutions written in Python3.

+Input data is not included in the repository.